eliaxelang007/Handy/README.md

 * Get the name of the enum without the preceding enum type name.
 * A range class the encapsulates minimum and maximum values.
-* Generate include random numbers between any range
+* Generate inclusive random numbers between any range.

 ## Usage